-Keep gardens and green spaces in shape during a heatwave
+Keep gardens healthy during a heatwave

 Summer sunshine and cloudless skies make for perfect conditions for enjoying the outdoors.
 However, warm weather and a lack of rainfall can start to take its toll on your garden – especially when this weather isn’t expected, or a ‘temporary use ban’ (also known as a hosepipe ban) is put in place by your water company.

 Thankfully, there are plenty of things you can do to help keep plants blossoming and blooming, vegetables cropping and lawns healthy even during a hot spell.
 Read on for our top tips.

 Tools & materials required